Ch0p5h0p/Cyclone-Hash/README.md

 A modular, state-interdependent hash algorithm with tweak-based diffusion.

 # BROKEN VERSION.
 TOO MANY COLLISIONS.
 FIXING.
+Problem: 1 and 2 byte long inputs are causing collisions.
+Fixes:
+1. Make length more of a factor in the algoritm
+2. Use some kind of variable padding.

 ## Security Test Stats:
 *A note on the birthday collision paradox test: The optimal amount of test hashes is 2<sup>24</sup>, but I'm using a laptop with 4GB RAM, so that many tests aren't possible in a reasonable amount of time.
 To solve this, I reduced the number of tests and simply ran multiple tests whenever I could, since tests are generated randomly.
 There may have been some overlap, but I think I've come reasonably close to collisionless, as 20 tests have yet to return any collisions*